ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 This class needs the following fields:

 - A **public static readonly string** giving the string to use for the first column of the schedules displayed in the GUI and the output files.
 This string should be "Day".
-- A **private static readonly int** giving the minimum number of lines that should be contained in an input file (2).
+- A **private const int** giving the minimum number of lines that should be contained in an input file (2).

 Use these fields, rather than the literals `"Day"` or `2` in the code that follows.